OnLinedPaper/olp_submit/README.txt

 run list_make next to make specific lists for different types of art.

-run submit last to begin the automated submission process.
+run submit_v2 last to begin the automated submission process.

 ===============================================================================